 Save money with your combined ticket to the Colosseum and the Vatican

 The best thing about this option is that you will save not only money but also time, as you can skip the lines at both the Colosseum and the Vatican.
 Highly recommended!

 So what can I see for free in the Colosseum area?

 If you are on a really tight budget and want to keep your spending to a minimum when visiting the city, you can always go to the area to get the best images of the Colosseum and the Roman Forum in your mind.
 One option is to buy the single ticket to the Colosseum (about 17 €) and just see the rest outside.
 Take note of the following places that will be essential to visit the Colosseum and its surroundings for free:

 Going around the huge perimeter of the Colosseum will help you get an idea of its magnificent dimensions and the enormous capacity of its stands.
-In addition, it will allow you to see it from different angles (some parts are better preserved than others and turning it around will surprise you).
+It will also allow you to see it from different angles (some parts are better preserved than others and turning it around will surprise you).

 The best panoramic view of the Roman Forum